Masterclass demonstrations supported by Sanpellegrino

 Theatre of Ideas supported by The New York Times

 Get inside the heads of gastronomic greats and culinary creatives at this talk-style series that covers some of the biggest topics in food today.

-Are we running out of coffee? panel discussion featuring Elika Rowell (Square One Coffee Roasters, Melbourne), Fleur Studd (Market Lane, Melbourne), Mark Dundon (Seven Seeds, Melbourne)
+Elika Rowell (Square One Coffee Roasters, Melbourne), Fleur Studd (Market Lane, Melbourne) and Mark Dundon (Seven Seeds, Melbourne).
+Moderated by Dani Valent.

 Food and drinks (available for purchase)

 Belles favourites plus a one-off dish in collaboration with a secret international guest

 Mamasita favourites plus a one-off dish in collaboration with a secret international guest

 Treats inspired by our international presenters, created exclusively for The House of Food And Wine